apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

-Apache ActiveMQ Artemis supports using a single port for all protocols, Apache ActiveMQ Artemis will automatically detect which protocol is being used CORE, AMQP, STOMP or OPENWIRE and use the appropriate Apache ActiveMQ Artemis handler.
-It will also detect whether protocols such as HTTP or Web Sockets are being used and also use the appropriate decoders
+Apache ActiveMQ Artemis supports using a single port for all protocols, Apache ActiveMQ Artemis will automatically detect which protocol is being used CORE, AMQP, STOMP, MQTT or OPENWIRE and use the appropriate Apache ActiveMQ Artemis handler.
+It will also detect whether protocols such as HTTP or Web Sockets are being used and also use the appropriate decoders.
+Web Sockets are supported for AMQP, STOMP, and MQTT.

 It is possible to limit which protocols are supported by using the `protocols` parameter on the Acceptor like so: